About Our Greensboro NC Hotel

 Dennis & Nancy King Quaintance

 The O.Henry Hotel is privately held, and it is operated by Quaintance-Weaver Restaurants & Hotels.
-Mike Weaver and Dennis Quaintance formed Quaintance-Weaver Restaurants in April of 1988 and opened their first restaurant in Greensboro, North Carolina in 1989 called Lucky 32.
+Mike Weaver and Dennis Quaintance formed Quaintance-Weaver Restaurants in April of 1988 and opened their first restaurant - Lucky 32 - in Greensboro, North Carolina in 1989.
 They started the company because they are good friends and wanted to be in business together, and because they believe that providing the services embodied in our mission will result in a successful company.